pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 - Give the Soda Pop to the girl first in exchange for TM48 Rock Slide and then one Fresh Water for TM13 Ice Beam

 5F - Clerk on the left hand side
 - Buy 16 X Accuracy
-- Buy 2 X Special (do NOT buy guard spec, must be X Special)
+- Buy 2 X Special
 - Buy 9 X Speed

 Take the elevator to the first floor.

-Bike west to the Cut bush before the Snorlax, and continue heading west to get HM02 from the girl in the house above Cycling Road.
+Bike west to the cut bush before the Snorlax, use cut, and go through the top entrance of the guard house.

+Exit the guard house an walk into the house above Cycling Road to get HM02 from the NPC.

-Exit the house, open the menu and do the following:
+Exit the house, open the menu, and do the following:

 > Warning: we will be teaching Ice Beam in this menu to Nidoking, do NOT teach it to Squirtle.

 Fly Menu:
 - Swap slot 2 S.S.
 Ticket, down 13 with X Accuracy
 - Down 3 teach HM02 Fly to bird